gallofeliz/alpine-nginx-webdav/README.md

 ## Configuration env var

 - PUID: User ID - if your filesystem use 1000, set 1000 ! default to nginx
-- GUID: Group ID ; default empty
+- PGID: Group ID ; default empty
-- DAV_METHODS: off or a list of methods ; default to all methods
+- DAV_METHODS: off or a list of methods (as nginx conf, so space separated) ; default to all methods

 To do a readonly webdav :
 - Put DAV_METHODS to off